tinof/ponyclub-desktop-nextjs/visual-design-guidelines.md

-You are designing for an outdoor adventure tour company called "Pony Club" that specializes in authentic nature experiences on Acheron River, Greece.
+You are designing for an outdoor adventure tour company called "Wanderer Tours" that specializes in authentic wilderness experiences.

 You MUST ALWAYS design in a vintage adventure map style with organic, hand-drawn aesthetics.